 Outsourcing

-Call Centre & BPO Outsourcing to the Philippines: 73 Essential Facts
+Call Centre & Back Office Outsourcing to the Philippines: 73 Essential Facts

-Most businesses have heard about the benefits of outsourcing call centre services to the Philippines, and many have taken the leap.
+Most businesses have heard about the benefits of outsourcing back office and call centre services to the Philippines, and many have taken the leap.
 But a large section of the market is not equipped with the knowledge or connections to have the confidence to go offshore.
-For example, if you search “contact centres Philippines” on Google Australia, you get more than 51 million search results.
-This is a ridiculously long list which business owners and leaders simply don’t have the time to wade through.
+For example, if you search “contact centres Philippines” on Google Australia, you get millions of search results.
+This is a ridiculously long list which people simply don’t have the time to wade through.
 (Time-saving tip: you can narrow the list to between 1 and 5 of the best outsourcing companies in the Philippines that meet each of your criteria, by entering your needs on Matchboard.)

 Here, in one convenient list, are all the facts and figures you’ll need to know about outsourcing to the Philippines so you feel confident taking the next step in speaking to potential suppliers.